cjbassi/omnibar/README.md

 ## Configuration

 Check out the [wiki](https://github.com/cjbassi/omnibar/wiki) for info on how to customize and style omnibar and for a list of available modules.

+## TODO

+- figure out if there's a better way to include the wlroots static library
+- figure out if there's a better way to setup the FFI bindings